STDs, HIV & AIDS

 - Wait.
 Consider not having sex or waiting to have sex until you're in a committed relationship.

 Although some STDs, including HIV, HPV and herpes, cannot be cured, many can if diagnosed early.
-Treatment can vary by type, but don't try to treat an STD on your own.
-See your doctor for help.
+Treatment can vary by type – see your doctor for help.

 How to talk to your doctor